jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.1 beta 1=
+ * Changed to Facebook Graph API, PHP SDK
+   * Posting to Profile Wall
+   * Posting to Page, App, or Group Wall
+   * OAuth authentication for Canvas
+ * Upped minimum WordPress to 2.9.0
+ * Using "featured_image" thumbnails for posting to FB wall
+ * Added Facebook Like button replacing "share" button
+   * Points to external link

 = 2.0.13 =
  * Moved and Unhid the infinite_session_key in admin WPBook setting screen